-- [1] The height of all buildings is measured in stories unless otherwise indicated in the BUILDING ENVELOPE STANDARDS for each building type; - [2] An Attic Story is not included in the height measurement and may be added to the maximum height of a building; - [3] Mezzanines with an area greater than 1/3rd of the floor area of the story in which they are located shall be counted as a full story in the height measurement.
+- a.
+The height of all buildings is measured in stories unless otherwise indicated in the BUILDING ENVELOPE STANDARDS for each building type; - b.
+An ATTIC STORY is not included in the height measurement and may be added to the maximum height of a building; unless otherwise indicated in the BUILDING ENVELOPE STANDARDS for each building type; - c.
+Mezzanines with an area greater than 1/3rd of the floor area of the story in which they are located shall be counted as a full story in the height measurement.